 Applicants cannot be ordered by a court to come to Mercy.
 If an applicant has legal issues, we will work with her on an individual basis.
 However, legal issues will usually need to be addressed before she enters our program.
 We are not an option for a young woman who wants to avoid court requirements such as probation or going to jail.
 However, being on probation does not prohibit someone from being accepted into our program.

 Residents between the ages of 13-17 who have not graduated or do not have their high school equivalency test are required to participate in a school option.
-Options include our online home schooling program, correspondence work from her school/home school, or pursuing the GED/HiSET/TASC for those age 17 and older.
+Options include our online home schooling program for those ages 13-17 or pursuing the GED/HiSET/TASC for those age 17 and older.
 Adults who have not graduated from high school have the opportunity to work toward a high school equivalency test as well.
 Due to the nature of the program and the focus on healing, we do not offer the option of university studies.

 Meals are set with a menu plan approved by a registered dietician.
 There are three meals each day plus optional healthy snacks available.
 If a resident is dealing with an eating disorder or other health issues, she will be given an eating regimen set for her by our Nutrition Manager.